 This was the highlight of the self-guided tour, as the rest was sadly disappointing.
 It had very good reviews on TripAdvisor too, so I expected more from it.

 To be fair, the phone app was kind of cool though.
 You could read additional information, click on videos, and there were quizzes to test your knowledge along the way.
-Unfortunately, when our hostess said the app was optional, it’s really not, at least not if you want to really immerse yourself in the detailed particulars of the experience.
-The exhibit relies heavily on the tech, and if you don’t have a phone or tablet with you, you lose out on a lot of the valuable information because there’s no other way to get it; information on the displays is minimal.
+Unfortunately, even though our hostess said the app was optional, it’s really not.
+At least, it’s not optional if you want to really immerse yourself in the detailed particulars of the experience.
+The exhibit relies heavily on the tech.
+So if you don’t have a phone or tablet with you, you lose out on a lot of the valuable information because there’s no other way to get it; information on the displays is minimal.

 I loved the concept behind the idea, but the execution was lacking, especially with the bits that weren’t in proper working condition.
 And maybe our expectations were set too high, as the House of Bols is a similar concept, but it’s also a really hard act to follow.
 But, this exhibit is still fairly new, so hopefully there will be enhancements in the future to improve the overall experience.

 Address: 52 Rue de l’Arbre Sec, 75001 Paris, France

 Hours of Operation: Monday to Saturday: 2pm-6pm, Sunday 2pm-5pm

 Need a place to stay in Paris?
 Start your search here: